WalternativE/Deedle.DotNet.Interactive.Extension/Readme.md

-# Deedle Formatting Extension For DotNet Interactive
+# Deedle Formatting Extension For .NET Interactive

 This repo contains a MVP implementation of a possible Deelde `Series` and `Frame` formatter.